Fady120/React-Portfolio-Cloud-Native-Deployment/README.md

-# React Portfolio – Containerized Deployment with Kubernetes and GitHub Actions
+# React Portfolio – Cloud-Native Deployment

 This project is a customized version of a React-based portfolio website.
-Building upon the original design, I've integrated containerization using Docker, orchestrated deployment with Kubernetes manifests, and established a CI/CD pipeline through GitHub Actions.
+Building upon the original design, I've integrated containerization using Docker, orchestrated deployment with Kubernetes manifests, automated CI with GitHub Actions, and implemented GitOps-based CD using ArgoCD.

 ## 🚀 Features

 - **Docker Integration**: Containerized the React application for consistent and portable deployments.
 - **Kubernetes Manifests**: Defined deployment configurations to manage application scaling and availability.
-- **GitHub Actions Workflow**: Automated the build, test, and deployment processes, ensuring seamless updates.
+- **GitHub Actions Workflow**: Automated the build and push of Docker images to a container registry.
+- **ArgoCD Integration**: Enabled continuous deployment to Kubernetes using a GitOps approach.

 ## 📦 Docker Setup